afnanAhmed2007/Flywyl-Marketplace-Scraper/README.md

 streamlit run script.py

+3. Upload sample data [excel sheet]

 That's it.
-Your program should be running.
-Enjoy
+Your program should be running and will return a csv file in a couple of minutes.
+Enjoy.